Credit: Marc J Franklin

 Well, A Strange Loop makes them look like trash.

 It’s won Tony Awards.
 It won a Pulitzer Prize.
 It won literally every ‘Best New Musical’ award that it was possible to win when it opened in New York.
 The kind of things critics are saying about it test the limits of hyperbole.
-So it’s probably good news that it’s headed to the Barbican this summer.
+So it’s probably good news that it’s arrived at the Barbican.
 Only there’s a catch: this is a one-time only engagement, strictly limited to a three-month stint before it disappears from our shores indefinitely.

 So what’s the story?
 Creator Michael R Jackson has written a musical about a young, black, gay writer, who is writing a a musical about a young, black, gay writer, who is writing a musical about a young, black, gay writer – you get the idea.
 The play is so meta, it’s like a Russian nesting doll of theatrical genius, except when you reach the centre, there’s just another doll giving you a knowing wink.
 As the narrative delves into the protagonist’s psyche, it artfully interweaves reflections on his insecurities and the conflicting voices that reside within.
 And this nuanced, layered approach creates a theatrical experience that is as thought-provoking as it is entertaining.